forestgrape/coronavirus/controlling.md

 * Monitoring the personal/frequent customers of open(ed) businesses can help to discover a new/increased Sars-CoV-2 spread.
 Representative samples twice per week should do the job.
 * Step by Step adjusting helps to find a balance without many sudden/abrupt changes.
 * All people belonging to a risk group for severe Covid-19 should be eligible to obtain free masks from pharmacies and doctors.
 The health care professionals should evaluate the model for a good fit and instruct the usage.
 * Staff and patients of old-age homes, hospitals and similar institutions should monitor their health closely, watch for early Covid-19 signs and have easy access to Covid-19 PCR tests.
 Tests can also be used to do sampling to have an overview.
 Early action is important in these settings.
-Overall good life quality should be the goal.
-E.g. long-term prohibit visits is likely no solution.
+Overall good life quality should be the goal, e.g. long-term prohibit visits is likely no solution.

 ### Outside is Safer
 Outside the viruses get diluted and then are cleared/inactivated faster than inside.
 Due to decay and clearance there's no accumulation.
 However, outside infection probability is not zero just smaller than inside - as described in the [transmission section](./transmission.md), outside the main risk is in face-to-face situations.

 - [Dilution](#dilution): The virion density decreases rapidly due to the air exchange that is present outdoors.
-- [Virion Decay](#virion-decay): sunlight and heat  destroy virions or at least increases the decay.<!-- check humidity effect on virus survival-->
+- [Virion Decay](./stability.md): sunlight and heat  destroy virions or at least increases the decay.<!-- check humidity effect on virus survival-->
 - [Virion Clearance](#virion-clearance): Humidity, rainfall and abundant attachment surfaces clear the air from virions.

 #### Dilution